Russell-S-Harper/FLT/README.md

 # FLT

-FLT brings floating point support to C compilers lacking it.
+FLT brings floating point support to C compilers lacking the capability.
 It is meant as a bridge to allow immediate development of floating point code in lieu of official native support at some future date.

 ## Usage